 Proposing College: Catholic Theological College

-Show when this unit is running1. | Adumbrate the specifically-medieval conceptual framework behind the texts studied in the unit |
+Show when this unit is running1. | Critically explain the specifically-medieval conceptual framework behind the texts studied in the unit |

-2. | Expound the fundamental ideas, positions and arguments of the thinkers studied in the unit; |
+2. | Expound the fundamental ideas, positions and arguments of the thinkers studied in the unit |

 3. | Compare in a preliminary way ideas, positions and arguments on themes that are found in more than one of the thinkers studied in the unit |